adon-cloudcannon/landing-page-test/src/collections/case-studies/why-insight-creative-inc-is-a-cloudcannon-first-agency.md

 ## **Pagefind: a natural, more intuitive search**

-Another kind of magic came when Justin heard about the launch of CloudCannon’s open-source search tool <a target="_blank" rel="noopener" href="https://pagefind.app/">Pagefind</a> at 2022’s <a target="_blank" rel="noopener" href="https://hugoconf.io/">HugoConf</a>.
+Another kind of magic came when Justin heard about the launch of CloudCannon’s open-source search tool <a target="_blank" href="https://pagefind.app/">Pagefind</a> at 2022’s <a target="_blank" href="https://hugoconf.io/">HugoConf</a>.
 An SSG-agnostic tool, Pagefind brings live search to fully static websites while using as little bandwidth as possible — without hosting any infrastructure.

 “I love the fact that we can add search without needing to integrate another tool,” Justin says.
 “Having Pagefind just feels a little bit more natural, it feels a little bit more intuitive, and it fits in with the stack more seamlessly.”

 Justin describes Pagefind as “mind-blowing,” and he’s now added the software to his dev toolkit, enabling him to build live frontend search into his static sites.
-And with CloudCannon’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/">build hooks</a>, indexing sites is as easy as adding a single npx command to .cloudcannon/postbuild — keeping everything as simple and consistent as possible.
+And with CloudCannon’s <a target="_blank" href="https://cloudcannon.com/documentation/articles/extending-your-build-process-with-hooks/">build hooks</a>, indexing sites is as easy as adding a single `npx` command to `.cloudcannon/postbuild` — keeping everything as simple and consistent as possible.

 ## **Happy editors, happy developers**

-Developers like Justin and agencies like Insight Creative, Inc. always advocate for their clients’ best interests, and Justin takes time to <a target="_blank" rel="noopener" href="https://insightcreative.com/blog/building-a-well-oiled-marketing-machine-for-a-to-z-machine/">share the benefits that static sites can bring to his clients</a>.
-He’s also put time into <a target="_blank" rel="noopener" href="https://insightcreative.com/blog/common-jamstack-myths/">busting the myths</a> around static sites.
+Developers like Justin and agencies like Insight Creative, Inc. always advocate for their clients’ best interests, and Justin takes time to <a target="_blank" href="https://insightcreative.com/blog/building-a-well-oiled-marketing-machine-for-a-to-z-machine/">share the benefits that static sites can bring to his clients</a>.
+He’s also put time into <a target="_blank" href="https://insightcreative.com/blog/common-jamstack-myths/">busting the myths</a> around static sites.
 One constant in both his development work and writing, though, is the seamless tech stack that Insight can achieve with CloudCannon, and the benefits that attentive design and development can bring to their clients’ sites.

 With CloudCannon, Insight Creative, Inc. is able to craft unique web experiences for their customers, giving users the editing interfaces they want to make the changes they need.